Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Moreover, by avoiding chemical residues left by conventional products, hair is more likely to remain strong, shiny, and resilient.

-In this approach, it is essential to read the labels and choose products whose composition is as pure and simple as possible, favoring brands committed to an ethical and natural approach.
+In this approach, it is essential to read labels and choose products whose composition is as pure and simple as possible, favoring brands committed to an ethical and natural approach.

 Avoid shampoos and hair products containing sulfates, parabens, and other harsh chemicals.
 Opt for natural and gentle products for the scalp and hair.